Will Straw: Political ambitions

-Straw was the parliamentary candidate for the Labour Party, for the constituency of Rossendale and Darwen in the 2015 general election, the neighbouring constituency to his father’s Blackburn, but lost to the Conservative incumbent Jake Berry.
-Straw was one of 15 Labour candidates each given financial support of £10,000 by Lord Oakeshott the former Liberal Democrat in January 2015.
+Straw was the parliamentary candidate for the Labour Party, for the constituency of Rossendale and Darwen in the 2015 general election, the neighbouring constituency to his father's Blackburn, but lost to the Conservative incumbent Jake Berry.
+Straw was one of 15 Labour candidates each given financial support of £10,000 by Lord Oakeshott, the former Liberal Democrat, in January 2015.

 In April 2014, he posed with a local folk-dancing troupe, the Britannia Coconut Dancers.
 This generated some controversy, because of their use of blackface makeup, which Straw defended as a traditional custom linked to the coal mining heritage of the area.

 Straw has been criticised for being a 'Red Prince', which refers to the son of a Labour politician who goes into politics.
 The New Statesman suggested that this nepotism allows them better access to educational, employment and political opportunities.

 Straw was the executive director of Britain Stronger in Europe, the group that campaigned for the United Kingdom to remain in the European Union, ahead of the 2016 referendum.
-He was awarded a CBE in outgoing Prime Minister David Cameron's controversial resignation honours in 2016.
+He was awarded a CBE in outgoing Prime Minister David Cameron's resignation honours in 2016.
 He stated that he had accepted the award in order to take his wife to Buckingham Palace and "as something to remember the hard work that I and others put into the campaign".